Refraining from having children is (currently) a moral imperative

 - Heat: California spent their entire fire fighting budget in 2018 before the start of the usual fire season.
 Now in the actual fire season, California is experiencing the largest and deadliest fire in the state’s history.
 Globally 2018 has seen massive wildfires across the globe, including in the arctic circle!
 Simultaneously 2018 has seen extreme, nearly unprecedented heatwaves in continental Europe and the UK.
 Cape Town South Africa has seen record droughts.

 - Water: As the planet warms, there is more energy in the atmosphere (and more water vapor).
 So as the climate changes, certain areas will face increased droughts and others will face heavier flooding and more severe storms.
 This year has been a record hurricane season in the US.
 Weather related disasters causing damage over 1 billion dollars have occurred at more than double the historical average the last 4 years.
 We’re beyond the point where we need to attach the “climate change makes severe weather events more likely but isn’t necessarily responsible for an individual weather event” disclaimer to these disasters as we talk about them.
 The majority of them are caused (or exacerbated) directly by climate change.
 Let’s call a spade a spade.
+(6/19 edit: This has been one of the wettest springs on record, and as a result the percentage of corn planted is the lowest ever recorded at this date.
+One year of reduced corn output won’t be catastrophic, but as these events become more common, it will lead to food shortages and price spikes – both of which are incredibly destabilizing to developing countries.)

 - The climate is already behaving in unusual and worrying ways.
 The gulf stream is the weakest it has been in 1600 years.
 The ridiculously resilient ridge is messing with the weather in the western United States and is probably related to California’s severe drought.
 The blob (it’s actually called that) in the Pacific ocean is setting ocean temperature records, killing marine life, and causing irregular weather in the Western US.
 The arctic wildly broke temperature records this winter – suggesting that the climate system is becoming more chaotic.